charisra/donkey-bounty/README.md

 # Don-key Finance Bounty Challenge

+### Bounty Rewards:
+We will reward $1500 to the person who is first delivering a successfully working solution and $1000 to the second one.
+Both persons will be offered a full-time developoer position on Don-key.
+All submissions have to be working to be considered.

 **Intro**: Don-key is a social trading platform for crypto yield farming.
 Investors have the option to copy proven-to-work and profitable yield farming Strategies from well-known farmers.

 **Cubes**: A cube is a specific action, an investment step that runs on a specific protocol like [Ellipsis](https://www.ellipsis.finance/), [Pancakeswap](https://pancakeswap.finance/) etc.